AviatrixSystems/avxlabs-docs/ace_ops/docs/lab7.md

 ## 1. SCENARIO

-The BU2 database requires updates; however, the VM resides within a _private subnet_.
-The BU2 DB owner has requested that only `apt-get` commands be permitted for egress traffic, while all other types of outbound traffic should be blocked.

-Additionally, all egress traffic must be monitored, with **_Logging_** enabled to track the activity.
+The BU2 database requires updates, but the VM resides in a private subnet.
+The BU2 DB owner has requested that only `apt-get` commands be permitted for egress traffic, while all other outbound traffic be blocked.
+All egress traffic must be monitored with **_logging_** enabled.

+Actions:
+- Enable Cloud Secure Egress on the ace-azure-east-us-spoke2 VNet.
+- Create Distributed Cloud Firewall rules to enforce these requirements.

 - Enable the `Cloud Secure Egress` feature on the **_ace-azure-east-us-spoke2_** VNet.